remix-run/react-router/docs/start/faq.md

 # FAQs

-Here are some questions that people commonly have about React Router v6:
+Here are some questions that people commonly have about React Router v6.
+You might also find what you're looking for in the [examples][examples].

 ## What happened to withRouter?
 I need it!